How Do I Stop My Drains from Smelling?

 You can try deodorizing your garbage disposal by:

-• Running it with a few lemon or orange peels inside of it.
+- Running it with a few lemon or orange peels inside of it.

-• Adding a cup of ice to your disposal, turning it on, and adding a half cup of kosher salt.
+- Adding a cup of ice to your disposal, turning it on, and adding half a cup of kosher salt.
 This will help scrub out the inside of your disposal.

-If you’re feeling adventurous, recreating a classic elementary school science experiment can help eliminate odors from your garbage disposal!
-First, add a half cup of baking soda into your garbage disposal.
-Then, add vinegar slowly while being careful to prevent the foaming reaction doing so will produce!
-Allowing this mixture to sit for about 10 minutes before clearing your disposal with hot water.
+First, add half a cup of baking soda to your garbage disposal.
+Then, add vinegar slowly, being careful to prevent the foaming reaction that this will produce.
+Allow this mixture to sit for about 10 minutes before clearing your disposal with hot water.

 Finance Now & Get Approved Today!